To make a donation, please click on the

 About me

 My name is Andres Tortola.
 I was born and raised in Guatemala.
-I’m 27 years old.
-I am married to Jamie Tortola, and we have a 9-month-old son called Sebastian.
+I am married to Jamie Tortola, and we have two kids: Lucy and Sebastian.
 In 2017 I got an international scholarship to study Counseling at Clarks Summit University in Pennsylvania, and that’s when I moved to the United States.
 I graduated in 2019 and have been pursuing a career in coaching since.

 How & why I became a MAI Missionary